Ufwsosa/ufwsosa/README.md

 <tr>
 <td align="center" width="100%">

-Started gaming on PC around 10.
-Got into coding at 13 because I wanted to understand how the games I was playing actually worked under the hood.
-By 14 I was writing cheats — CS2, Rust, Rainbow Six Siege, FiveM — reversing clients, dumping offsets, bypassing anti-cheat, building ESP and aimbots from scratch.
-Nobody taught me any of it, I just kept breaking things until I understood why they worked.
+**19, welder by day, been coding since i was 13.** started on pc around 10, got curious how games actually worked, and by 14 i was neck deep writing cheats for CS2, Rust, R6, FiveM — reversing clients, dumping offsets, bypassing anti-cheat, building ESP and aimbots from literal scratch with zero tutorials. just me, a debugger, and way too many 3am "why is this crashing" sessions.

-That's genuinely where I learned to code.
-Memory internals, driver work, engine internals, netcode — all of it came from cheat dev before I ever touched a "real" job.
-By 16 I'd turned that into full-stack development, doing backend, native apps, and web/design work on top of it.
-I'm 19 now, freelancing full time.
-Still mostly living in C++ and Rust — native Windows software, systems-level tooling, reverse engineering whenever something isn't documented and I need to figure out how it actually behaves.
-I also mess with web and AI stuff when a project calls for it — computer vision, small ML tools, whatever gets the job done.
+that's the actual origin story — not a bootcamp, not a CS degree, just breaking stuff in games until i understood why it broke. memory internals, drivers, engine internals, netcode, all of it came from cheat dev before i ever had a "real" title. turned that into full-stack by 16 and now i freelance full time at 19 — still living in `C++` and `Rust` most days, native windows stuff, reversing whatever isn't documented, throwing in web/AI when a project needs it.

-Outside of computers I play baseball and weld for work.
-Not a hobby-welder thing, I actually do it.
+when i'm not at a computer i'm either welding or playing baseball. no in-between, just extremes.

 </td>
 </tr>